-If staff have a mental health concern about a child which is also a safeguarding concern, immediate action will be taken, following the school's Safeguarding and Child Protection Policy and speaking to the DSL or a deputy.
+If staff have a mental health concern about a child which is also a safeguarding concern, immediate action will be taken, following the school's Safeguarding and Child Protection Policy and speaking to the DSL or a Deputy DSL.
 (The DFE has published advice and guidance on Mental Health and Behaviour in Schools).
-If there are already safeguarding concerns, then the school might refer to CP or to Early Help for advice.
+If there are already safeguarding concerns, then the school might refer to MAST for advice.

-At Harbinger we have started to work with Tower Hamlets Education Wellbeing Service (THEWs) and are in the process of becoming a Trauma Informed School.
-We have a Mental health and Emotional Wellbeing policy in place so we can develop a whole school level approach to positive mental health.
+At Harbinger, we continue to work with Tower Hamlets Education Well-being Service (THEWs) and also achieved bronze status as a Trauma Informed School.
+We have a Mental Health and Emotional Well-being policy in place so we can develop a whole-school level approach to positive mental health.